 }.start(wait = true)

-}Each proxy class follows the same flow:
+}Conversion proxy classes follow the same flow:

 model field and

 stream absent or false).stream: true (and stream_options for Chat Completions) to the request body.Requests that don't match the conversion criteria are forwarded unchanged (passthrough).
+This also applies when a

 | Class | API | Path match |